 Learning To Love Myself For Who I Am

-In my head, there was a stigma attached to child abuse.
-I was at fault.
-I asked for what happened to me.
-I did something, and the abuse was my punishment.
-I carried those ideas around and thought they defined me, making it impossible for anyone to see the person I truly was under all the pain and trauma I endured.
+In my mind, there was a stigma attached to that abuse.
+I believed I was somehow at fault, that I had somehow “asked for it.”
+I carried these beliefs with me, allowing them to define me.
+I thought they made it impossible for anyone to see the person I truly was beneath all the pain and trauma I had endured.

 Understanding I was the one self-sabotaging.

-I actually turned self-sabotaging into an art form.
-After all, I deserved everything, and my expectations were known to me.
-So, when people did in fact walk away or not see me for who I was, I could tell myself I was right.
-I knew no different, and nobody stuck around to prove me otherwise.
-To make things worse, I was told that no one would love me if I couldn’t love myself.
-And how could I love myself?
-I didn’t know how to.
-It hurt to hear things like that; it both confirmed my worst suspicions about myself and blamed me for having them in the first place.
+I had turned self-sabotage into an art form.
+After all, I thought I deserved nothing more.
+My expectations were clear to me, and so when people walked away or failed to see me for who I really was, I could tell myself I had been right all along.
+I didn’t know any different, and no one stuck around to show me otherwise.
+To make matters worse, I often heard that no one could love me unless I learned to love myself.
+But how could I love myself?
+I didn’t know how.
+Hearing that just deepened my worst fears and felt like yet another reason to blame myself for feeling the way I did.

-The irony of having that thought process for most of my life was I was always the first person to attempt to help others.
-To tell them they were worthy.
-To see them for who they were and accept them.
-And yet, I never afforded myself the same courtesy, all the while, deep down I longed for validation from others while simultaneously pushing them away.
-It was a painful paradox, one that left me feeling even more isolated and desperate for connection.
-To feel that my own self worth was contingent upon my ability to help those around me was a harsh reality to accept.
-Because it was never true.
+The irony, however, was that I was always the first to offer help to others.
+I told them they were worthy, I saw them for who they truly were, and I accepted them despite their flaws.
+Yet, I couldn’t afford myself the same courtesy.
+I longed for validation from others, even as I pushed them away.
+It was a painful paradox that only left me feeling more isolated and desperate for connection.
+I mistakenly believed my self-worth was tied to my ability to help those around me, but I’ve since learned that it was never true.

 Therapy has changed my life